sunzhida/COMP4461_2017Fall_Lab4/README.md

 #### Windows

-First, you need to install Python on your personal laptop.
+First, you need to install Python on your laptop.
 Please download the ``.msi`` file from [here](https://www.python.org/downloads/).
 Then install the package in `C:\Python27`.
 You may change the path according to your situations.
-After install the Python, please go to
+After installing the Python package, please go to
 `My Computer > Properties > Advanced System Settings > Environment Variables`.
 Under `System variables`, find `Path` and click the `edit` button, in the popped out window, add your path (e.g., `C:\Python27`) of Python directory in the last line.
 After the installation, you can check the current version of your Python environment by typing